 - In a large bowl, mash bananas.
-Add milk, honey, cinnamon, and vanilla.
-Stir to combine.
+Add milk, honey, vanilla, and cinnamon.
+Whisk to combine.

-- Add oats and blueberries to banana mixture.
+- Add oats and blueberries to wet ingredients.
 Stir to combine.

-- Using a ¼ cup measure, place a heaping scoop into each cup.
+- Use a ¼ cup measure to place a heaping scoop into each cup.
 Bake 18-20 minutes or until set and edges are slightly brown.